GovTechSG/innersource-documentation/README.md

 # What is Innersource?

-InnerSource is applying open source software development practices to private code inside of Government.
+InnerSource is applying open source software development practices to private code inside of organisations.

 The community of software developers across the Whole of Government (WoG) face common challenges in addressing security and policy